ChenCodes/sortingAlgorithms/README.md

 All in all, bubble sort is not an ideal algorithm to sort an array with a large number of elements.

+####Selection Sort - (ELI5)
+Given this array, we want to perform selection sort on it: [ 5, 4, 1, 3, 2 ].

+Selection sort basically takes hold of one element, then looks at all the other elements after it to find the smallest element.
+If there is a smallest element, then it switches places with that first element we took hold of.

+Example:
+[ 5, 4, 1, 3, 2 ].
+First, 5 is our anchor element.
+We then go through the rest of the array, and see if the element is smaller than 5.
+Since 4 is smaller than 5, our index variable gets set to 1.
+Since 1 is smaller than 4, our index variable gets set to 2.
+Since 3 is greater than 1, we don't set our index variable.
+Since 2 is greater than 1, we don't set our index variable.